ciao-lang/ciao_playground/examples/factorial_peano_iso.md

 ?- factorial(s(s(s(s(0)))),Y).
 ```

-We can also code it using ISO-Prolog arithmetic, i.e., `is/2`:
+An alternative is to code it using ISO-Prolog arithmetic, i.e., `is/2`:
 ```ciao
  ...
 Z is X * Y ...
 ```
-Note that this type of arithmetic has limitations: it only works
-in one direction, i.e., `X` and `Y` must be bound to arithmetic terms.

-But it provides a (large!) performance gain.
-Also, meta-logical
-tests (see later) allow using it in more modes.

 Try in the following window to encode the factorial program using
 `is/2`, following the instructions: